Showing posts with label Shoot 'em ups - Horizontal. Show all posts

 The blood-red moon looks awesome.
 Don't admire, concentrate on the killing!

-I let some missiles get through so now I'm defending the base Missile Command style!
+I let some missiles get through, so now I'm defending the base Missile Command style!

 Input

-It is possible to use only the mouse, but I wouldn't advise that.
-I play using the keyboard to direct the satellite and my mouse to aim/shoot.
-A joystick would also be a good idea but only if it has good suckers to stick onto your desk!
-O_o
+It is possible to use only the mouse, but I wouldn't advise it.
+I use the keyboard to direct the satellite and my mouse to aim/shoot.
+A joystick would also be a good idea, but only if it has good suckers to stick onto your desk.
+The keyboard/mouse method is kinda like the WASD/mouse combo as used in FPS games.

 It's not long before things get crazy with lots to shoot at.
 Trigger-happy heaven!